Jhowardschimmel/project-two/README.md

-# project-two
-Community Art Curator
+# Community Art Curator

+# Team Members
+* Austin Hickox / Frontend Handlebar and AJAX calls
+* Jesse Schimmel / SQL Database Management
+* Erik Woodworth / Backend Express + Sequelize Server

 ## Description
-Mapping interface which allows users to view and upload the location, images, and details of art in their community.
+This single-page web application will include a mapping interface which allows users to view and upload the location, images, and details of art in their community.

 ## User narratives
 * Viewer